ambitioninc/django-entity/README.md

         def get_entity_meta(self):
             """
-            Save the email and group of the Account as additional metaata.
+            Save the email and group of the Account as additional metadata.
             """
             return {
                 'email': self.email,